OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   **Customer support.** We use data to diagnose service problems, repair customers' devices, and provide other customer care and support services.
 *   **Product activation.** We use data - including device and application type, location, and unique device, application, network and subscription identifiers - in order to activate software and devices that require activation.
 *   **Service Improvement.** We use data to continually improve our services, including adding new features or capabilities, such as using search queries and clicks in Bing to improve the relevancy of the search results, or using audio recordings from voice input features to improve speech recognition accuracy.
 *   **Security, Safety and Dispute Resolution.** We use data to protect the security and safety of our services and our customers, to detect and prevent fraud, to confirm the validity of software licenses, to resolve disputes and enforce our agreements.
 Our security features and services can disrupt the operation of malicious software and notify users if malicious software is found on their devices.
 Our communications and file syncing services systematically scan content in an automated manner to identify suspected spam, viruses, abusive actions, or URLs that have been flagged as fraud, phishing or malware links.
 We may block delivery of a communication or remove content if it violates our terms.
 *   **Business Operations.** We use data to develop aggregate analysis and business intelligence that enable us to operate, protect, make informed decisions, and report on the performance of our business.

 **Communications.** We use data we collect to deliver and personalize our communications with you.
 For example, we may contact you by email or other means to inform you when a subscription is ending, let you know when security updates are available, remind you about items left in your online shopping cart, update you or inquire about a service or repair request, invite you to participate in a survey, or tell you that you need to take action to keep your account active.
 Additionally, you can sign up for email subscriptions and choose whether you wish to receive promotional communications from Microsoft by email, SMS, physical mail, and telephone.
 For information about managing email subscriptions and promotional communications, please visit the  Access and Controls section of this privacy statement.

 **Advertising.** Many of our services are supported by advertising.
 We use the data we collect to help select the ads Microsoft delivers - whether on our own services or on services offered by third parties.
 The ads we select may be based on your current location, search query, or the content you are viewing.
 Other ads are targeted based on your likely interests or other information that we learn about you over time using demographic data, search queries, interests and favorites, usage data, and location data - which we refer to as "interest-based advertising" in this statement.
-Microsoft does not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you. **You may opt out of receiving interest-based advertising from Microsoft by visiting our** **opt-out page** **.** More information about advertising controls is available in the Access and Controls section of this privacy statement.
+Microsoft does not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you. **You may opt out of receiving interest-based advertising from Microsoft by visiting our** **opt-out page.** More information about advertising controls is available in the Access and Controls section of this privacy statement.
 Further details regarding our advertising-related uses of data include:

 *   **Advertising Industry Best Practices and Commitments.** Microsoft is a member of the Network Advertising Initiative (NAI) and adheres to the NAI Code of Conduct.
 We also adhere to the following self-regulatory programs: